By: Chris ⎜ Last updated

 The Bergen Card covers public transport, museum entry, and a handful of restaurant discounts across Bergen and the surrounding region.
-Whether it saves you money depends on what month you're visiting and how many museums you plan to see.
+Whether it's worth it depends on what month you're visiting and how many museums you plan to see.
 The full list of inclusions is on the Bergen Card website, but the list alone won't tell you whether it's a good deal for your trip.
+In short, if you visit during summer it's more difficult to get value out of the card than during winter.
+Read more on this and see our example calculation below.

 The inclusions that matter